-Highly qualified undergraduates at Mississippi State University are encouraged to consider applying to the Accelerated Program (Combined B.S./M.S.).
-This program permits concurrent enrollment in the Agronomy or Horticulture B.S. and the Agronomy, Horticulture, or Weed Science M.S. degree programs during the student's final year of undergraduate studies with enrollment in up to nine hours of graduate courses for which undergraduate credit is also awarded.
+Highly qualified undergraduates at Mississippi State University are encouraged to consider applying to the Accelerated Program.
+This program permits enrollment in graduate courses in Agronomy, Horticulture, or Weed Science during the student's final year of undergraduate studies.
+Enrollment of up to 9 hours of graduate courses is approved for students admitted to the Accelerated Program.
+Upon completion of the graduate course(s), undergraduate credit is also awarded for the course.
 Students need to consult with a potential graduate advisor to ensure graduate credit could be applied to a program of study for the M.S. degree.
 Application to this program may be made as early as the end of the junior year (i.e., after completion of 90 or more hours of graded undergraduate courses).
-This option is only available for students pursuing a thesis-based Master of Science degree in Agriculture with a concentration in Agronomy, Horticulture, or Weed Science.
+This option is only available for students pursuing a thesis-based Master of Science degree in Plant and Soil Sciences with a concentration in Agronomy, Horticulture, or Weed Science